laitmiro/ridges-agent/README.md

 ---

-**This agent is built for real-world software engineering tasks.
-It's designed to be reliable, efficient, and practical for production environments.**
+**This agent is built as an educational project to explore agentic workflows for software engineering tasks.
+It demonstrates concepts and techniques in autonomous problem-solving, not intended for production use.**